import casadi as cs

 # Idle control input (initial state)

-ndot_A_ini = 0.5 * ndot_tFinally we integrate the problem over time.
-The loop is composed of a few characteristic steps:
+ndot_A_ini = 0.5 * ndot_tFinally, we integrate the system over time.
+The loop consists of a few key steps:

-v_ndot_a_tsfor the current step. - Bounding the values of control variable throughs
+v_ndot_a_tsfor the current step. - Bounding the values of the control variable through

-lbxandubx. - Stacking of current system state in
+lbxandubx. - Stacking the current system state in

 for ts in range(Np):